Saettler's History of Instructional Technology - 1968

 In the present book, we have been serving primarily as reporters, but also as interpreters (no human report can be absolutely objective) and critics.
 With the possible exception of programmed instruction, all of the historical instructional approaches presented so far in part 2 fall short of truly scientific technology of instruction.
 In contrast, the systems approach to instruction offers a conceptual framework which, hopefully, can provide a model for the achievement of this ideal.
 Since we are merely on the frontier of this development, much of this chapter will necessarily depart from the retrospective treatment of previous chapters and will focus instead on prospective developments. - Paul Saettler (1968)

-The development phase remains the same, but the evaluation phase includes operation and testing, with operation being the implementation of the program and of course testing being the evaluation.
-So in a nutshell, the five phases as we now know ISD has been compiled into three phases.
+The Development component remains basically the same, while the Operation and Evaluation component notes that operation is the implementation or delivery of the learning process and testing being the evaluation.
+So in a nutshell, the five phases of ADDIE or ISD that we now know have been compiled into three parts.

 Return to the History of Instructional System Design